 Educate your customers to order online:

-Encourage customers to plan and order ahead via your email, website, or phone.
+Encourage customers to plan and order ahead via your email, website, or business phone.
 A survey shows that emails and websites are frequently used to place orders.

 Source of the above image: “What Customers Want – 2018 Edition” © 2018 Modern Distribution Management.